03 Nov 2025

 How it works

 Verification is a one-time process completed online via Gov.uk One login or through an authorised agent.
 Once verified, you will receive a Companies House personal code, which links your identity to your company roles.
-It will be required for future filings.
+It will be required for all future filings.

 For full guidance, visit the official Gov.uk verification guide.